 Jewish Cemetery

-The Jewish Cemetery at Okopowa 49 in Warsaw, established in 1806, is one of the largest and last remaining active Jewish cemeteries in Europe.
+Established in 1806, the Jewish Cemetery at Okopowa 49 in Warsaw is one of the largest and last remaining active Jewish cemeteries in Europe, spanning 33.5 hectares.
 It serves as the resting place for many prominent figures, creators of Jewish culture, spiritual leaders, and thousands of Warsaw Ghetto victims, encompassing over 200,000 tombstones.

-📜 Established in 1806, this is one of the last remaining open and active Jewish cemeteries in Poland.
+šŸ“œ Established in 1806, this 33.5-hectare cemetery is one of Poland's last active Jewish cemeteries.

 Why Go